-3.4 Deadlines and important dates for MA students, 2022-2023
+3.4 Deadlines and important dates for MA students, 2023-2024

 In order to facilitate the timely completion of the thesis, a set of deadlines has been established.
 Students who allow the deadlines to slip will likely have to extend their program beyond a year and pay additional registration fees.
 For MA students, deadlines for component elements of the thesis are built into POLI 5100.
 Your thesis supervisor may also impose their own set of deadlines.
-Please note that dates listed below are subject to change.
+Please note that the dates listed below are subject to change.
 When in doubt, please consult with the Graduate Coordinator.
-Full list of important academic dates can also be found at https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&catalogid=118&chapterid=- 1&topicgroupid=33099&loaduseredits=False https://www.dal.ca/faculty/gradstudies/student-life/together-at-dal.html https://www.dal.ca/dept/clt/events-news/annual-events/TA_Days.html
+A full list of important academic dates can also be found at https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&catalogid=124&chapterid=- 1&topicgroupid=35460&loaduseredits=False